phani69015/SheetQueryAI/README.md

 # SheetQueryAI

 ## Project Description
-**SheetQueryAI** is a powerful dashboard application designed as a part of BreakouotAI assignment to enhance productivity by integrating search queries and Google Sheets.
+**SheetQueryAI** is a powerful dashboard application designed as a part of BreakoutAI assignment to enhance productivity by integrating search queries and Google Sheets.
 With this tool, users can:
 - Extract valuable data using APIs like SerpAPI and Groq.
 - Seamlessly integrate Google Sheets.
 - Perform operations such as CSV uploads and data updates with ease.